evhub/coconut/DOCS.md

 - Head-Last Splits (`<list/tuple> + <var> + <list/tuple>`): the combination of a head-tail and an init-last split.
 - Iterator Splits (`<list/tuple/lazy list> :: <var>`, or `<lazy list>`): will match the beginning of an iterable (`collections.abc.Iterable`) against the `<list/tuple/lazy list>`, then bind the rest to `<var>` or check that the iterable is done.

+When checking whether or not an object can be matched against in a particular fashion, Coconut makes use of Python's abstract base classes.
+Therefore, to enable proper matching for a custom object, register it with the proper abstract base classes.

 ##### Examples

 ###### Coconut